-The El Tovar Dining Room is located in the historic El Tovar Hotel, a beautiful lodging choice just 20 feet from the South Rim of the Grand Canyon.
-Although the dining room is gorgeous, both the menu variety and service could use major improvements.
+The El Tovar Dining Room is located in the historic El Tovar Hotel, a beautiful lodging choice located just 20 feet from the South Rim of the Grand Canyon.
+Although the dining room is gorgeous, the menu is a bit limited and service could be improved.

-As far as a nice dining experience at the Grand Canyon's South Rim, El Tovar is probably your best bet, however, this restaurant pales in comparison to other high end restaurants I have visited.
+As far as a nice dining experience at the Grand Canyon's South Rim, El Tovar is probably your best bet.

 El Tovar serves breakfast, lunch, and dinner and is open to guests not staying at the hotel.
-It is the only higher end dining option at the South Rim, however, the quality of food, presentation, and service do not meet the standards of a high end restaurant.
+It is the only higher end dining option at the South Rim, however, the quality of food, presentation, and service are a bit lacking for a high end restaurant.

 The El Tovar menu is limited, especially if you have special dietary preferences such as the need to eat gluten and/or dairy-free.
 Most high end and/or tourist restaurants do a very good job with handling guests special dietary preferences, unfortunately, we were limited to one sandwich or a salad as our only choices.